jezil2210/Arp_Spoof/README.md

 <img src="termi.png">

-So until we type CTRL + C the progam is sending packets two by two (one for the target and one for the gateway).
+So until we type CTRL + C the progam is sending packets two by two (one for the target and one for the gateway) after that the ARP table is reset, for both gateway and the target.